(Germany – updated on: July 16th 2018)

 If you would like to apply to us, you can do so centrally via the website of Klarna AB https://www.klarna.com/careers/locations/berlin/.
 Further details of the applicable rules can be found in the applicable data protection statement of Klarna AB.

 To optimise the user experience on this website, BillPay uses the services of the content delivery network (“CDN”) of Akamai Technologies AB, Hemvärnsgatan 9, 17154 Solna, Sweden and the latter’s parent company Akamai Inc., 150 Broadway, Cambridge, 02142 MA, USA.
 For this purpose, the web content requested from BillPay websites is routed over the Akamai server network.
 As a general rule, servers in proximity to the site user’s place of retrieval are used.
 By way of exception (for instance, in the event of attack, where site users are found outside the EU or should congestion be experienced within the EU), content can be directed over servers outside the EU, in particular servers in the United States.
 During utilisation of the CDN, both your IP address and data regarding your Internet use will, for technical reasons, be processed and analysed for fraud prevention purposes by Akamai.
 Both Akamai Technologies AB and Akamai Inc. fully comply with data protection requirements in all contract implementation.
+We have entered into agreements with both Akamai Technologies AB and Akamai Inc. including standard contractual clauses pursuant to Art 46 II c) and Art.
+93 II GDPR in order to guarantee an adequate level of protection.

 Description of the individual legal bases of processing